naousse/management-system/document_page_environment_manual/README.rst

 Usage
 =====

-To use this module, you need to:
+To enter your information security manual, you need to:

 * go to Management Systems > Documentation > Manuals
-* Create a new page and select the environment category.
+* Create a new page and select the Environment category.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot